YiLi-2020/222/content/home/slider.md

  [[item]]
    title = "Also"
-   content = "🎼 an artist with life long facination with piano" align = "right"
+   content = "🎼 an artist with life long facination with piano 🎵" align = "right"

    overlay_color = "#333"  # An HTML color value.